Gary-Wei/Gary-Wei.github.io/_pages/about.md

 <h2 id="about me" style="margin-top: 2rem;">About Me</h2>
 My name is Jiarui (Gary) Wei, and I am a fifth-year Ph.D. candidate in Operations Management at the The University of Texas at Dallas.
 I am fortunate to be advised by Professor <a href="https://jindal.utdallas.edu/faculty/metin-cakanyildirim/">Metin Cakanyildirim</a>.

-My research focuses on sustainable operations, energy economics and platform operations.
+My research focuses on sustainable operations, energy management, and platform operations.
 Specifically, my work addresses the critical sustainability challenges that arise from technology-driven operations, specifically focusing on the massive energy demands of data centers spurred by the growth of AI, and the complex fulfillment trade-offs on e-commerce platforms.
 I use analytical modeling, empirical, and machine learning techniques to develop practical solutions that help manage the operational efficiency and environmental impacts of these AI-powered systems, offering guidance for stakeholders ranging from microgrid operators to online platform sellers.

 Prior to UTD, I worked as a junior research assistant at The Chinese University of Hong Kong (CUHK) Business School, where I was fortunate to be supervised by Prof. <a href="https://www.bschool.cuhk.edu.hk/staff/gong-xiting">Xiting Gong</a>.
 I obtained my B.Eng. in Systems Engineering and Engineering Management at CUHK as well.

-[//]: # (The second stream focuses on behavioral industrial organization, particularly in service marketing.
-One working paper designs dynamic contracts for service providers when consumers are influenced by availability bias.
-Another paper optimizes the rollover policy for unused subscription quota when forgetful customers are served.)

-***
+<h2 id="Research" style="margin-top: 2rem;">Research</h2>
+<sup>For more details, please visit <a href="https://gary-wei.github.io/research">here</a>.</sup>

+- Dismissal of Demand Dependence Disappoints and Deceives: The Case of Microgrid Generation and Storage Investments. *Submitted*
+- The Price of Choice: Causal Effects of Retail Electricity Contracts on Consumer Bills: Double Machine Learning from Individual Consumption